jesusch10/bdp1-project/README.md

 make
 ```
 ## 3. High Performance Computing (HPC) site:
 The HPC site is designed to speeds up the individual job as much possible.
-It consists of one master node (hpc-instance) and one working node (storage-1), both running the CentOS 7 operating system with e2-standard-8 (8 vCPUs and 32 GB of memory) and (2 vCPUs and 1 GB of memory) type machines, respectively.
+It consists of one master node (`hpc-instance`, which runs the job) and one working node (`storage-1`, which stores the output alignment files), both running the CentOS 7 operating system with e2-standard-8 (8 vCPUs and 32 GB of memory) and (2 vCPUs and 1 GB of memory) type machines, respectively.

 ![image](https://github.com/jesusch10/bdp1-project/assets/136498796/3cc3cfa0-de79-4dab-9183-507ab852034a)

-### 3.1 Setting up the environment:
-The site 3 works as storage for the other 2 sites, with which it is connected.
-For the HPC site I selected as type of machine an e2-standard-8, with 8 vCPU and 32 GB of memory.
-In this case the starting disk had 50 GB of memory, which allowed to download the files of the hg19 database.
-It is not necessary to download HT-Condor, since BWA can run only on the main node called hpc-instance.
-In the HPC site all the computational power is used to speed-up a single job, therefore there is no need to use HT-Condor.
-I installed BWA on the hpc-instance using the following commands:
-### 3.2 Fetching the data and installing BWA in the `hpc-instance`:
+### 3.1 Fetching the data and installing BWA in the `hpc-instance`:
 ```
 yum install gcc gcc-c++
 yum install zlib